block-open-source/goose/README.md

 | Custom response instructions | ✅ | ✅ | ❔ | ✅ |
 |  |  |  |  |  |

+## What Block employees have to say about `goose`

+`NOTE: may want to ask permission before adding names`

+> Hi team, thank you for much for making Goose, it's so amazing.
+Our team is working on migrating Dashboard components to React  components.
+I am working on adopting Goose to help the migration.

+-- K, Software Engineer

+> I wanted to try to change the `sql-unit` tool to take a specific file path rather than a directory on the CLI and I'm amazed it did it...
+It was hands off after I told it what I wanted and how to run tests.

+-- J, Software Engineer

+> Got goose to update a dependency, run tests, make a branch and a commit... it was :chef-kiss:.
+Not that complicated but it figured out how to run tests from the readme which was nice.

+-- J, Software Engineer

+>  > With Goose, I feel like I am Maverick.
+>
+> Thanks a ton for creating this. :thank:
+> I have been having way too much fun with it today.

+-- P, Machine Learning Engineer

+> Hi Team, just wanted to share my experience of using goose as a non-engineer!!
+I had previously installed compost data several months back during a training and I wanted to make sure my environment was up to date.
+I just asked Goose to ensure that my environment is up to date and copied over this guide into my prompt.
+Goose managed everything flawlessly, keeping me informed at every step...
+I was truly [impresssed] how well it works and how easy it was to get started! :heart_eyes:

+-- M, Product Manager

 ### Examples

 `#TODO: rewrite/reformat`